fb-pixel-img

 What are the limitations of Ideonella Sakaiensis?

 The magic enzymes in this microbe tend to work pretty slowly on PET—usually requiring a few days—but they can be genetically tweaked to speed things up.
-When a team of scientists created a model of the bacteria to understand how it evolved, they accidentally engineered it to munch on PET more efficiently.
+When a team of scientists created a model of the plastic-eating bacteria to understand how it evolved, they accidentally engineered it to munch on PET more efficiently.
 Now, researchers around the world are working on ways to ramp up its performance and prepare it for prime time.

 Rhodococcus ruber

+The road to discovering bacteria evolving to eat plastic has been long and challenging, but not without success.
 In January 2023, biochemists with Niemann’s lab made history by becoming the first to show that bacteria can digest plastic and turn it into products such as carbon dioxide.7 The team set up an experiment to mimic seawater conditions and demonstrated that Rhodococcus ruber, a bacteria that has entered the spotlight in recent years for its plastic-nomming abilities, may be out there degrading around 1% of plastic annually in soil and water.8 They do this by forming a film containing substances such as proteins and sugar-like compounds.
 Then the bacteria converts the plastic into energy and carbon dioxide.9

 Are plastic-eating bacteria a solution to ocean plastic pollution?